fangmarks/yiff/readme.md

 This Module relies on [axios](https://npmjs.org/package/axios "A link to the axios package on npm") and [chalk](https://npmjs.org/package/chalk "A link to the chalk package on npm"), so if it doesn't work try to install them using `npm i axios && npm i chalk`

-## Contributing & Issues

-Feel free to make a Pull request and fix some things, otherwise just open a Issue or join [my discord server](https://discord.gg/He2822y) and let me know what you want added!

 ## ❓ FAQ

 > **Q:** Will you add other APIs as well?\
 > **A:** Depends on if they're either free or I get a all-access token

+## Contributing & Issues

+Feel free to make a Pull request and fix some things, otherwise just open a Issue or join [my discord server](https://discord.gg/He2822y) and let me know what you want added!

+## ❤️ Contributors

+[iDerp](https://github.com) - Making the sheri.fun module